iweld/SQL_Coding_Challenge/README.md

 * Do not alter the CSV files.
 * Most, if not all of these questions are intended purely as a measure of your SQL skills and not as actual questions that one would expect to answer from an employer.

-I have created a [Walkthrough](walkthrough/WALKTHROUGH_DOCKER.md) if you would like to follow along and complete this challenge with me.
+An SQL Code Challenge [Walkthrough](walkthrough/WALKTHROUGH_DOCKER.md) has been created if you would like to follow along in a step by step fashion.

 The questions are listed below with the expected results and answers hidden so you can cross reference your answers.